In Conversation With Annick Ireland - Immaculate Vegan

 For the past few years absolutely.
 I’ve never really bought into fast fashion or fast beauty, I’ve always preferred to buy less but better quality, and I like classic styles that are more likely to last the test of time rather than shopping trends.
 However, it’s probably only when I became vegan four years ago that I started taking a really active interest in what ethics and sustainability really mean when it comes to what we consume, particularly fashion.
 There’s so much pressure to buy into fashion and beauty trends, and so much greenwashing as well, I think it’s really important to become as informed as possible as a consumer – and that’s something we focus on a lot at Immaculate Vegan too.

 How do you go about choosing your Vegan brands?

 Sustainability is also really important to us, and we set high standards.
-We want the materials or ingredients to be some of the best available and we choose brands who are either using or genuinely working towards the most sustainable supply chains, ways of working and product packaging.
-Sustainability is about so many things – materials, production processes, labour practices, packaging, shipping – and it’s hard for brands to be perfect in every area, but we pick brands who strive for the best there is.
+We want the materials or ingredients to be some of the best available and we choose brands that are either using or genuinely working towards the most sustainable supply chains, ways of working and product packaging.
+Sustainability is about so many things – materials, production processes, labor practices, packaging, shipping – and it’s hard for brands to be perfect in every area, but we pick brands that strive for the best there is.